Instacart Logo

 Instacart Logo 2017

-During the evolution, the Instacart logo gained more personality and clarity.
+Over time, the Instacart logo gained more personality and clarity.
 The handwritten lettering has become printed, and the letters have become separated.
 The font is now less decorative and more practical.
-A small symbol – a carrot – appeared next to the name.
+A small symbol, a carrot, appeared next to the name.

-For the word “Instacart,” the developers used a custom typeface that has no counterparts.
-They cut the protruding tops of the printed “n” and “r,” shortened the tail part of the letter “a,” pulled out the ends of the “s” and rounded them.
+For the word “Instacart,” the developers used a custom typeface with no counterparts.
+They cut the protruding tops of the printed “n” and “r,” shortened the tail part of the letter “a,” pulled out the ends of the “s,” and rounded them.
 The result is a soft font with sloping elements.
 The only corner was left at the “t” bar.
 Now the signature palette consists of light green and orange.
 Previously, it included only green.

 2022 – today